-Join us for an hour long performance of the music known as Son – the acoustic dance music of the Cuban countryside that inspired modern Salsa.
-Son is a unique blend of Spanish guitars and harmony, Afro-Cuban percussion and swing, call-and-response singing, and trumpet improvisation.
-From the 1930’s in Havana to the present moment, Cuban septets like SuperSones have inspired people around the world to dance and celebrate.
+SuperSones play the sublime music known as Son - the acoustic dance music of the Cuban countryside that inspired modern Salsa.
+Son is a unique blend of Spanish guitars and harmony, Afro-Cuban percussion and swing, and call-and-response singing.
+From the 1930's in Havana to the present moment, Cuban quartets like SuperSones have inspired people around the world to dance and celebrate.

 SuperSones represent this rich musical tradition with a wide range of classic and original songs in the many genres within the Son family: bolero, chachacha, guaracha, and son montuno among others.
 The group plays songs written by some of the greatest composers of Cuban popular music including Compay Segundo, Miguel Matamoros, Isaac Oviedo, and Arsenio Rodriguez.
 SuperSones recreate these songs with their own arrangements and improvisations to bring the Son alive in the Pacific Northwest.
 The group also regularly features original compositions firmly rooted in the Son tradition.